-If the site in this example is responsive, this person will have a positive user-experience when transitioning from mobile to desktop because they will view the same site on their desktop as they did on their smartphone.
-On the other hand, if the site is a dedicated mobile site, this person will become frustrated with the fact that they have to locate the desktop version of the site, and find the product all over again.
+When a customer switches from mobile to desktop, they will have a positive user experience because they will see the same site on their desktop as they saw on their smartphone.
+However, if the site is a dedicated mobile site, this user will become annoyed by having to find the desktop version of the site and search for the product again.

 Easier To Manage

-Having a separate desktop and mobile site requires having separate SEO campaigns.
-Managing one site and one SEO campaign is far easier than managing two sites and two SEO campaigns.
-This is a key advantage a responsive website has over a separate mobile site.
+Having a desktop and mobile site necessitates distinct SEO operations.
+It is considerably easier to manage one site and one SEO campaign than two sites and two SEO efforts.
+In conclusion, this is a fundamental advantage a responsive website provides over a separate mobile site.

 Why Choose Minnesota Design Studio For Your Project?

 When you work with Minnesota Design Studio, you get limitless modifications on your website’s design, which isn’t offered by every web design company.
 When you choose for a bespoke design, you’ll receive something really unique.
 After you’ve approved the look of your homepage, we’ll send you prototypes for the internal pages.
 That includes any changes we want to make to the design.
 We’ll wait until you’re completely satisfied with your new custom design before we begin coding.